 The philosophy of biodynamics, developed in the early twentieth century by Rudolf Steiner, is part of a larger movement which holds that all parts of the universe are interconnected as an ecosystem and that humans have the capacity to tap into the universal energy through meditation and mental practice.
 Biodynamic wines are made from grapes grown organically, with no synthetic interventions; but in addition, biodynamic farming views the vineyard as a dynamic, holistic system, and it includes farming practices that take into account astrology and lunar cycles.
 Biodynamic wines are some of the most expressive terroir driven wines in the world, just ask Nicolas Joly!

 The most stringent classification.
 The grapes are farmed organically, or biodynamically or the equivalent.
 The grapes are hand-harvested.
 There is minimal cellar intervention, no balancing of sugar or acid, no addition of commercial yeast, and minimal or no fining & filtration.
-If oak treatment is used, it's neutral or minimal (used strictly as a vessel - nothing added, nothing taken), sulfur is minimal or not added, and for Wine Fellas, these wines will be dry, with zero to nine grams per liter of residual sugar, for a healthy lifestyle, also to help the body process more easily.
+If oak treatment is used, it's neutral or minimal (used strictly as a vessel - nothing added, nothing taken), sulfur is minimal or not added, and for Wine Fellas, these wines will be dry, with zero to three grams per liter of residual sugar, for a healthy lifestyle, also to help the body process more easily.
 Our Natural wines are also vegan and vegetarian friendly as they are unfined & unfiltered.
 Some wines do see minimal filtration/clarification, only with non-animal natural products.